Nothing says welcome like a clean entryway. As you clean your home, don’t forget to clean your front door and entryway, too!

 What do you see?

-Once you’ve seen what could use some cleaning, get to work!
-Remember to:
+Once you’ve seen what could use some cleaning, it’s time to get to work!
+Remember these 8 simple steps:

 - Wipe down your front door.